 Types of Higher Education Institutions in Poland

-Moreover, there are currently 14 universities in QS World University Rankings®.
-When it comes to institutions categories, there are 2 types of higher education institutions (HEI) in Poland: public and non-public (private) institutions.
-These institutions further are divided into academic and vocational education institutions.
+As for the categories of institutions, there are 2 types of higher education institutions (HEI) in Poland: public and non-public (private) institutions.
+These HEI are further divided into academic and vocational education institutions.

 Academic institutions are devoted to provide at least one scientific or artistic discipline.
 These are the types of institutions which conduct first-cycle (bachelor’s), second-cycle (master’s), and long-cycle studies.
 Academic institutions also provide education for doctoral (PhD) students.

-Vocational institutions, on the other hand, focus on practical education.
-They provide first- and second-cycle studies or long-cycle studies.
-Institutions of higher education in Poland are regulated by the Polish Accreditation Committee.
-This independent institution’s mission mostly focuses on ensuring and enhancing education quality.
+Additionally, institutions of higher education in Poland are regulated by the Polish Accreditation Committee.
+It’s an independent organization whose mission mostly focuses on ensuring and enhancing education quality in the country.

-Higher education institutions in Poland offer both full-time and extramural education.
-As the country adheres to the Bologna process, using the European Credit Transfer and Accumulation System (ECTS) for an easier international qualification recognition.
+Academic institutions in Poland offer both full-time and extramural education.
+As the country adheres to the Bologna process, they use the European Credit Transfer and Accumulation System (ECTS) for an easier recognition of qualifications internationally.

 First-cycle studies